-The north end of the beach has a ton of shells as you can see in the photo.
-The further south you go, the less shells you see.
-Conchal used to have a lot more shells many years ago but since people like to take home souvenirs, there aren’t as many as before.
+The east end of the beach has a ton of shells as you can see in the photo.
+The further west (or to the left) you go, the less shells you see.
+Conchal used to have a lot more shells many years ago but people kept taking them.
 So please, leave only footprints and take only memories when you visit Conchal!

-You can visit Conchal any time of the year but we love the shoulder months as it’s still green but there aren’t as many people.
-When high season rolls around (December-April), the beach can get jam packed especially on the weekend when the locals go.
-When we visited in November, we practically had the whole beach to ourselves and it was gorgeous!
+You can visit Conchal beach any time of the year.
+We personally love the shoulder months of May, June and November as it’s very green with less people.
+When we visited in November, we practically had the whole beach to ourselves.
+It was gorgeous!

 Since Conchal is in Guanacaste, one of the hottest and driest provinces in Costa Rica, it is sunny and hot there all year long.
 It follows the typical tropical dry and rainy season patterns with December – April as the dry season and May – November as the rainy season.

-The temperature can get up to the 100’s in March and April which are the hottest months.
-The rainiest months are October and November and gets quite humid during htose months.
+The temperature can get up to the mid 90s (35 C) in March and April which are the hottest months.
+The rainiest months are October and November and gets quite humid during those months.
 During dry season, the surrounding mountains turn yellow and very dry.
 In rainy season, it turns a very deep green and it is so beautiful to see the bright turquoise water and glittering white shore surrounded by a lush forest.

-- Boutique hotel right on Playa Brasilito, only a short walk away.
-Offers oceanfront rooms starting at $79.
+Hotel Brasilito: Boutique hotel right on Playa Brasilito, only a short walk away.
+Offers oceanfront rooms starting at $79 USD.

-- 12 room boutique hotel with garden and pool views, also just a short walk away from the beach.
-Rooms start at $60
+Hotel Conchal: 12 room boutique hotel with garden and pool views, also just a short walk away from the beach.
+Rooms start at $60 USD.

 You can also consider staying in Potrero or Brasilito town as there are more options for hotels, inns and vacation rentals.

-Things to do in Playa Conchal Costa Rica
+Things to do at Playa Conchal, Costa Rica

-You can rent snorkel gear on the beach for $20 (last time I checked).
-The snorkeling isn’t amazing but you can see some small colorful fish.
-If you’re lucky, you might see a manta ray like we did last time!
-But if you want better snorkeling, it is best to go on the sailing tours.
+You can rent snorkel gear on the beach for $20 USD (last time I checked) or see how much it would be if you get the chair/canopy combo like I mentioned earlier.
+You can see some small colorful fish and if you’re lucky, you might see a manta ray!

 You will find a lot of locals on the beach offering jet ski rentals.
 You can negotiate a price and go on a tour or jet ski on your own.

-We’ve also gotten massages on the beach before, you’ll see quite a few massage stands set up and it’s pretty cheap!
-Last time we went, it was $30 for an hour.
+We’ve also gotten massages on the beach before.
+You’ll see quite a few massage stands set up and it’s pretty cheap!
+Last time we went, it was around $35 USD for an hour.

-Some of our favorite day tours from Conchal and this area are Diamante Eco Adventure Park, Hacienda Guachipelin adventure tour, Ostional Wildlife Refuge, boating in Playas del Coco, Rincon de la Vieja National Park, Arenal Volcano and Monteverde day tours, Nicaragua one day tour, Rio Celeste, Catarata Llanos de Cortes and visiting nearby beaches like Tamarindo, Langosta, Avellenas, Mina, Brasilito, Potrero, Flamingo, Danta and Las Catalinas.
+Some of our favorite day tours from Conchal are Catalinas Islands scuba diving, Flamingo snorkeling and fishing tours, Diamante Eco Adventure Park, Guachipelin adventure tour, Ostional Wildlife Refuge, boating in Playas del Coco, Rincon de la Vieja National Park, Arenal Volcano and Monteverde day tours, Rio Celeste, Catarata Llanos de Cortes and visiting nearby beaches like Tamarindo, Langosta, Avellenas, Mina, Brasilito, Potrero, Flamingo, Danta and Las Catalinas.

 You can read more about things to do in Conchal here.